rustyinfinity/NHdownloader/README.md

 # Hentai Downloader Bash
-Its a bash script to download comic/hentai manga from  and converts it into cbz format.
+Its a bash script to download comic/hentai manga from supported websites and converts it into cbz format.
 No bullshit or bloat just a simple bash script !

 # Supported Websites !